Blueprint Travelers - Travel Site

 Via Cable Cars

 Let’s talk about the cable car method first.
 I recommend purchasing the ticket in advance from the official website here.
 The great thing about this ticket is the flexibility.
-You have seven days after the date you select to redeem the ticket.
+You can change the date and time of your ticket reservation up to the date that you are thinking of going.
 If the weather changes on you (and it can change quickly in Rio de Janeiro), you can adjust your plans and go on a different date.
 Purchasing in advance also allows you to go into a priority line, which is shorter/faster than the line to purchase the ticket on site.

 The park opens at 8 am.
 We arrived right on time and were some of the first people up on the mountain.
 Because of the way Sugarloaf Mountain is situated, to get to the top via cable car or hiking, you first have to ascend Morra da Urca.
 This is the hill in front of the mountain.
 The first cable car takes you to this initial peak where you will have an incredible view of Sugarloaf Mountain along with the surrounding area.
 If you want to take a helicopter ride, this is the area where they will depart from.